 Early Morning Attractions: Fantasyland – We always feel a sense of accomplishment by starting the morning in Fantasyland, because there are so many short attractions here within close proximity to one another that can be done quickly.
 It’s also a good way to avoid this area in the middle of the day, when it’s chaotic.
-We usually start at Peter Pan’s Flight because it gets the longest line the quickest, with our absolute must-dos here for the morning being Casey Junior, Mad Tea Party, and Storybook Land Canal Boats, because the nice morning sunshine just gives these attractions a pleasant feeling.
+We highly recommend starting with Peter Pan’s Flight.
+Especially after its recent refurbishment that upgraded several effects, Peter Pan’s Flight gets the longest line the quickest.
+Follow that with Alice in Wonderland (another recently refurbished attraction that will have long lines all day).
+Our other absolute must-dos here for the morning are Casey Junior, Mad Tea Party, and Storybook Land Canal Boats, because the nice morning sunshine just gives these attractions a pleasant feeling.
 You should be able to hit 75%+ of the attractions in Fantasyland in the first hour the park is open if you are efficient.

 Morning Snack: Matterhorn Macaroon – With Fantasyland (mostly?) crossed off your list, it’s time to slow down and have a snack break (a big part of our days in the parks is eating!).
 Head down to Jolly Holiday Bakery at the edge of Main Street and get these delicious Disneyland originals.
 While most of your party is doing this, send a runner for FastPasses at Space Mountain or Indiana Jones Adventure.

 Late Morning Attractions: The Disneyland Classics – This is a good time for things like ‘it’s a small world’ and Roger Rabbit’s Toon Town Spin that you probably didn’t hit in your initial run of Fantasyland.
 Then, round out your morning with two of Disneyland’s flagship attractions located in New Orleans Square: Pirates of the Caribbean and the Haunted Mansion.
+With the Hatbox Ghost recently added to Haunted Mansion, it can get slightly longer lines, but they still typically aren’t bad.
 After that, it’s time for the third big attraction in New Orleans Square: food!

 Lunch: Cafe Orleans OR French Market – Two of our absolute favorite Disneyland restaurants are in New Orleans Square.
 Cafe Orleans (read our full review) is a table service option, whereas French Market (read our full review) is counter service.
 Both offer good value for money, and nice open-air outdoor seating.
 You can’t go wrong either way, but if you’re short on time, pick French Market.
 Wild card option 3: Blue Bayou, one of Disneyland’s most popular restaurants for its location along the water in Pirates of the Caribbean, but we feel it’s overpriced and overrated.
 After you’re done eating (our while waiting on your table), take a few minutes to explore the nooks, crannies, and shops of New Orleans Square, one of Disney’s best theme park lands anywhere.